A Basic Guide to Choosing a Folding Bike

 Most compact fold, chromoly steel frame, 16" wheels, rear suspension built into folding mechanism.
 Fits into carry-on flight cases, and most universally accepted onto public transport.
 Easily wheeled while folded.
 Many colour options.

 Full-size geometry, 700c wheels.
 Patented swivel fold with strong clamp lock underneath top tube and secondary lock.
-Full suspension MTB and hybrid models available.
+Full suspension MTB, hybrid and road models available.
 Passed European Racing Bike frame test, EN 14781.
-Read the Foldingtales review.
+Read our review of the Change Bike DF-702.

 Best value for money, wide range of models but best known for urban cycling.
 Established brand made by the largest foldie-manufacturer in the world, holds patent for folding mechanism, compatible with wide range of components.